Realtors & Landlords

 The bottom line is this: The more money that is collected as a result of the accommodation tax means the more money there is to restore and maintain the Town's beautiful shoreline and keep your visitors coming to NTB to stay.
 And remember, you are required to charge, collect, file and pay this tax.
 If you fail to do so, you are breaking the law and will be penalized.

 N.C.
 Sales Tax is Also Applicable

 (from NC Dept. of Revenue Website)

 The gross receipts derived from the rental of an accommodation are subject to the general State and applicable local and transit rates of sales and use tax and any local occupancy tax imposed by a city, county, or special jurisdiction.
 Gross receipts derived from the rental of an accommodation include the sales price of the rental of the accommodation.
 The sales price of the rental of an accommodation is determined as if the rental were a rental of tangible personal property.
 The sales price of the rental of an accommodation marketed by a facilitator includes charges designated as facilitation fees and any other charges necessary to complete the rental.

 For a business or person who is not registered with the Department and is required to collect and/or remit the sales or use tax on the rental of an accommodation, register online using the online business registration portal.
 Gross receipts derived from the rental of an accommodation and the sales and use tax thereon are to be reported to the Department on Form E-500, Sales and Use Tax Return, or through the Department’s online filing and payment system.

 Helpful Information for Renters

-Solid Waste Removal - Leave a copy of the Solid Waste & Recycling Schedule for your renters.
+Solid Waste Removal - Please leave you renters a copy of this flyer.
 You may want to consider having separate waste baskets for them to separate the recyclables from regular trash.